The Canary Islands and Community VAT legislation

 AIEM tax (Arbitrio sobre Importaciones y Entregas de Mercancías en las Islas Canarias - Tax on imports and deliveries to the Canary Islands)

 In principle, the Treaty does not permit differences in taxation between local products and products imported from Spain or the other Member States.
-However, the specific nature of the outermost regions, one of which is the Canary Islands, is laid down in Article 299(§2) of the EC treaty, which permits specific measures to be taken, particularly in the tax field, so as to take account of the particular characteristics and constraints of these regions.
+However, the specific nature of the outermost regions, one of which is the Canary Islands, is laid down in Article 349 of the Treaty on the Functioning of the European Union, which permits specific measures to be taken, particularly in the tax field, so as to take account of the particular characteristics and constraints of these regions.

 - encourage productive industrial activity,